authentical/stackImplementation/README.md

 # stackImplementation
-Implementation of a Stack with Java
+Implementation of a Stack using lists with Java

 This stack implementation has 4 methods: